eubinecto/python-design-patterns/python-design-patterns/builder-pattern/readme.md

 ## How?
 As for the HTML page generator example, we could employ two main participants:
- - The Builder: defines the logics for the construction of an object
+ - The PizzaBuilder: defines the logics for the construction of an object
  - The Director: **uses** builders to construct an object, step-by-step.